LucasBerzuk/COMP2600A2/README.md

 The first option is to use an IDE such as VSCode to set up your work environment.
 I find this to be more user friendly than simply just using the command line.

-- Step 3.1a: If you want to use an IDE and do not already have one, visit this [link](https://code.visualstudio.com/download) to download VSCode (my personal favourtie).
+- Step 3.1a: If you want to use an IDE, visit this [link](https://code.visualstudio.com/download) to download VSCode (my personal favourtie).
 - Step 3.1b: Once you have downloaded VSCode, navigate to the toolbar on the left side of the screen and click on the icon indicated "Source Control".
 - Step 3.1c: Then you are going to want to click the "Clone Repository" button, and paste the URL link of your GitHub repository in there.